U.S. pro-marijuana campaigners launch TV ads ahead of November votes

 The Massachusetts ads feature Tom Nolan, a former Boston Police Department officer and current professor of criminal justice at Merrimack College, advocating for legalization as a way to better regulate marijuana use.

 "Question 4 requires strict product labeling and child-proof packaging and bans consumption by kids," Nolan says in the 30-second spot, citing the question's position on the Nov.
-8 ballot.
+8 ballot, the start of a $650,000 ad campaign.

-The Maine advertisement also features an ex-law enforcement official, former Cumberland County Sheriff Mark Dion, who argues that legalizing the use of the drug for adults over the age of 21 would free up police resources to investigate violent crimes.
+The Maine advertisement also features an ex-law enforcement official, former Cumberland County Sheriff Mark Dion, who argues that legalizing the use of the drug by adults would free up police resources to investigate violent crimes.
+The Maine group has budgeted $1 million for its ad spending.

 The campaigns launch a week after the group Regulate Marijuana Like Alcohol in Arizona launched its first blast of TV ads.
 Voters in California and Nevada will also face ballot questions on the issue this year.